 A Powerful Stretching Ratio to Boost Energy

-2 to 1 Stretching Ratio to Improve Performance
+Use a 2 to 1 Stretching Ratio

-Therefore, I need to focus on stretching my right hip flexors, right lower-back and quadriceps twice.
-I begin by stretching the right, then stretch my left and finally finish with the right side.
+Therefore, I need to focus on stretching my right hip flexors, right lower back and quadriceps twice.
+I begin by stretching the right, then stretch the left and finally finish with the right side.
 This achieves a balanced posture and boosts my energy.

 With our stretch tips, we want to change the way you stretch so you achieve lasting changes in your posture, flexibility and performance at work or at play.

 Keep the 2 to 1 ratio in mind to achieve a more balanced body.
 Read more about the optimal length of time to hold stretch positions.